 - The original supported charity was Ronald McDonald House, with $2,000 donated the first year, before switching to Variety – The Children’s Charity in 1995.
 Annual donations from the race have been $50,000+, with more than $700,000 raised over the years

 - Our relationship with the City, Parks Board and other authorities is excellent

 - The popularity of the event speaks for itself

 - The course seemed remarkably fast the first year, as many participants clocked PRs, until it was realized that the course was over 800m short

 - The third staging of the event nearly didn’t happen.
 By mid-December a race director had only just been found, no venue had been booked, no course agreed to with the city, no entry forms printed, and no sponsors lined up

 - The 1995 race was run in gale force winds that blew down the finish scaffold, and caused havoc at the aid stations

 - In 1997 the race planned to relocate to the Roundhouse, but at two weeks notice organizers were told the new venue would not be ready in time

-- The “Great Storm” of Christmas 2006 caused an extended Seawall closure that forced a hurried re-routing of the 2007 course up and over Prospect Point
+- The ‘Great Storm’ of Christmas 2006 caused an extended Seawall closure forcing a hurried re-route of the 2007 course map up and over Prospect Point

 - And, of course, the 2010 Winter Olympics caused us to not hold a race that year